sinthlab/sinthlab-kuka-stack/README.md

   - Based on the PIN diagram as elaborated in pg-53 of Spez_KUKA_Sunrise_Cabinet_en.pdf (section 6.6.2), we jump pins 1/2, 10/11 (external E-Stop), 3/4, 12/13 (Operator Safety) and 5/6, 14/15 (Safety stop 1).

 ## Setting up the Windows laptop
+**Context Note** : As KUKA ARM software requires Windows while our stack requires Ubuntu, we will use Windows laptop as the machine to directly install applications on the Robot and then install our stack on WSL to then control the Arm.
+### Prerequisite
 - Please install Ubuntu 22.04 from marketplace (Note the version is important. please do not install anything default)
 - Make sure you are on wsl version 2 (running wsl -l -v should show wsl version and ubuntu name installed).
 - Make sure the robot controller box is on
+- Install `Sunrise Workbench` on the Laptop.
+Note that for our Arm version, we have SunriseWorkbench-1.17.0.4-setup.exe made available to us by Kuka Support.
+- Install FRI plugin on the sunrise workbench project (steps to be elaborated).

+### Connection verification
 - Connect your computer to the robot controller at X66 (default IP: 172.31.1.147) via an ethernet cable.
 - Configure the same network on your computer, therefore, set your IP to 172.31.1.148 (or anything else in /16 subnet).
     - To do this on windows, go to settings -> Network & Internet -> Ethernet and then edit the IPv4 for manual setup setup to have IP as 172.21.1.148 and gateway as 255.255.0.0 ; leave other options as is and save.